Shashanka: Names and titles

-Shashanka's name appears in multiple forms, including Śaśānka and Śaśānka-deva.
-The name is derived from Sanskrit, as another name for the Moon. Śaśānka-deva therefore loosely translates to Moon god.
-The Hindu god Shiva is also known as Shashank Sekhar as He holds the moon on his head.
+Shashanka's name appears across epigraphic and literary records in multiple forms, including Śaśānka and Śaśānka-deva.
+Derived from Sanskrit, the name translates to "Moon" or "Moon-god," mirroring the epithet of the Hindu god Shiva (Shashankasekhara—"He who wears the moon").

-The Chinese monk Xuanzang's writings, he is mentioned as She-Shang-Kia.
-He is also called Śaśānka Gaur, which initially lent credence to the claim that he was descended from the later Gaur.
-In Sinha's Dynastic History of Magadha, the names 'Śaśānka' and 'Soma' are used interchangeably.
+In his travelogues, the Chinese monk Xuanzang transliterated his name as She-Shang-Kia.
+Shashanka is also referred to as Śaśānka Gaur, which historically linked him to the Gauda region.
+In B. P. Sinha's Dynastic History of Magadha, the names "Śaśānka" and "Soma" (both meaning Moon) are used interchangeably.